This set of VHDL Multiple Choice Questions & Answers (MCQs) focuses on “Aliases and Qualified Expressions”.

 c) Creates a new signal

 d) Overwrites a file

-2. Which of the following is a correct syntax for declaring an alias?
+2. Which of the following is the correct syntax for declaring an alias?

 a) ALIAS alias_name : object_name;